Graphnet-Health/fhir-api-specs/docs/api/apiObservation.md

 ## Query Parameters

 Unless retrieving an `Observation` resource by the use of `id` then the `subject` must always be present.
-The `Observation` can only be targetted against a single patient at any one time.
+The `Observation` can only be targeted against a single patient at any one time.

 ### Subject